We Detect & Repair Leaks in Austin & San Antonio

 One of the most common signs of a leak is an increase in your water bill.
-If your bill states your water usage has increased but you don’t feel that you’ve taken more showers or ran the dishwasher more, you need to check for a leak.
-Even if you don’t see any obvious signs of a leak, it’s prudent to call a plumber.
-We offer state-of-the-art plumbing camera inspections along with whole house pressure checks on your sewer pipes and domestic water lines that are able to detect even the smallest leaks.
+If your bill states your water usage has increased, but do not feel that you have used more water, you need to check for a leak.
+Even if you don’t see any obvious signs of a leak, it’s prudent to Call a Reliant Plumber.
+We offer state-of-the-art plumbing camera inspections, along with whole house leak detection checks.
+This combination enables us to detect even the smallest leaks on your sewer pipes and domestic water lines.

 Hear the Sound of Running Water

 If your plumbing is installed properly and in working order, you shouldn’t hear running water unless a faucet is running.
 But if you have a leak, you can sometimes hear the sound of running water in walls or under the floor.
-This is a sign of a problematic leak and you should call Reliant Plumbing as soon as possible.
-If you hear water running in the floor, this could mean that the dirt is eroding which can cause foundation issues.
-If you hear water running in the walls but can’t see any water, this often means you have a leak under the foundation.
+This is a sign of a problematic leak and you should Call Reliant Plumbing as soon as possible.
+Running water in the floor or walls could be a much more serious problem such as a slab leak.